Accessibility Statement for personal customers’ loan services

 Non-accessible content in the home loan application (lainaa.op.fi)

-The application contains a number of issues that significantly hinder the use of assistive technology such as screen readers and keyboard.
-In addition, documents included in the application do not meet accessibility requirements.
+The application contains individual issues that may hinder the use of assistive technology, such as screen readers and keyboards.
+Documents included in the application do not meet accessibility requirements.

 Accessibility requirements specified in the WCAG (Web Content Accessibility Guidelines) which the application does not yet fully meet are listed below.